Lyft tops US$1 billion quarterly revenue, forecasts slower growth in 2020

 While Lyft's ridership grew by more than 6per cent in the first half of 2019, growth in the second half slowed to around 2.5per cent.

-The company said it expects revenue in the first quarter of between US$1.05 million and US$1.06 million.
+The company said it expects revenue in the first quarter of between US$1.05 billion and US$1.06 billion.

 Uber originally echoed Lyft in saying it would be profitable on an adjusted EBITDA basis by the end of 2021.
 But the company last week moved that target forward by a year, now promising investors it would be profitable on that metric in the fourth quarter of 2020.